AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/ios/get-started/run-sample-project.md

 1. Test the project

-Double-click the `.xcworkspace` file to open the project, and press `cmd+R` on the keyboard to run the project.
-UIKit supports the x86_64 architecture simulator, but not the M1 simulator, because it uses a static library of FFmpeg that converts audio files into the AMR format.
+    Double-click the `.xcworkspace` file to open the project, and press `cmd+R` on the keyboard to run it.
+UIKit supports the x86_64 architecture simulator, but not the M1 simulator, because it uses a static FFmpeg library that converts audio files into the AMR format.

 ## Precautions

-The sample project is only used to quickly run through the process and experience all the functions of single-group chat UIKit.
+The sample project is only used to quickly run through the process and test the features of UIKit.